• Skip to main content

 Do Deadlifts Burn Belly Fat?

-You can often turn to many different exercises for fat loss, such as; aerobic exercises like brisk walking or anaerobic workouts like weight lifting.
+For fat loss, you can often turn to many different exercises, such as aerobic exercises like brisk walking or anaerobic workouts like weight lifting.

-However, while aerobic exercise burns energy during the activity, anaerobic exercise like lifting weights continues to burn energy even after completing your resistance training workout, the phenomenon known as EPOC mentioned above.
+However, while aerobic exercise burns energy during the activity, anaerobic exercise, like lifting weights, continues to burn energy even after you complete your resistance training workout, the phenomenon known as EPOC mentioned above.

-Even better, weight training fuels muscle growth, and because more muscle burns calories, weight lifting turns out to be an excellent weight-loss method.
+Even better, weight training fuels muscle growth, and because more muscle burns calories, weight lifting is an excellent weight-loss method.

-Use this knowledge of the calories burned deadlifting to motivate yourself to plan and stick to your deadlift workouts, week in and week out.
+Use this knowledge of the calories burned by the deadlift to motivate yourself to plan and stick to your deadlift workouts, week in and week out.

-Also, as mentioned above, deadlifts are a great way to burn belly fat because of the large number of muscle groups worked by the conventional deadlift.
+Also, as mentioned above, deadlifts are a great way to burn belly fat because of the large number of muscle groups worked by conventional deadlifts.

 If anyone can testify to the fat-blasting power of this type of deadlift, it is me.

-I lost 18 inches of belly fat in 6 months by deadlifting two to three times a week, at 55.
+At 55, I lost 18 inches of belly fat in 6 months by deadlifting two to three times a week.

 Do Deadlifts Burn Belly Fat?
 You Bet!